Are you ready to discover your college program?

 - Apply Online: The online version of the FAFSA uses skip-logic, asking only relevant questions based on the applicant's previous responses and skipping those that do not apply.
 The online application catches common errors, resulting in greater accuracy and faster processing.

-- Use the IRS Data Retrieval Tool (DRT): The IRS DRT transfers the applicant's tax information directly into the FAFSA form, exactly as it has been reported.
+- Use the IRS Data Retrieval Tool: The IRS DRT transfers the applicant's tax information directly into the FAFSA form, exactly as it has been reported.
 This tool saves time and eliminates mistakes that slow down processing.

 - List Your Potential Schools in a Particular Order: While federal aid does not ask applicants to list schools in any particular order, state aid eligibility sometimes requires you to do so.
 Students should verify state listing requirements before submitting their application.

-- Include an Explanatory Letter for Special Circumstances: Make sure to include any unexpected expenses, such as major medical bills or a reduction in income because of unemployment on your FAFSA.
-In these special cases, you may submit a supplementary letter explaining why the situation requires more assistance and include third-party documentation.
+- Include an Explanatory Letter for Special Circumstances: Make sure to include any unexpected expenses on your FAFSA.
+These may include major medical bills or a reduction in income because of unemployment.
+In these special cases, you can submit a supplementary letter explaining why the situation requires more assistance and include third-party documentation.

 Online FAFSA submission requires the student (and a parent for dependent students) to sign the application electronically.
 If submitting a paper application, students and parents must provide handwritten signatures before returning the form by mail.
 The signed confirmation page attests to the accuracy of the information provided and acceptance of FAFSA regulations for receiving aid.

 After you submit your FAFSA application, you will receive your student aid report (SAR), which provides information about your financial aid eligibility.
 When you receive your copy of the SAR, make sure to review it for mistakes and correct any errors as soon as possible on the Federal Student Aid website.